 |Discharge Time||After a few hours|

-If you suffer from near-sightedness (myopia) or far-sightedness (hyperopia), you may be able to undergo refractive lens exchange to correct your vision impairmen, if you are not suitable for LASIK, LASEK or PRK surgery.
+If you suffer from nearsightedness (myopia) or farsightedness (hyperopia), you may be able to undergo refractive lens exchange to correct your vision impairment, if you are not suitable for LASIK, LASEK or PRK surgery

 Lens replacement surgery isn't for everyone.
-If you have myopia (short-sighted) or a mild form of hyperopria (long-sighted) the drawback and limitations mean that some other form of laser surgery is usually a better option.
+If you have myopia (nearsightedness) or a mild form of hyperopria (farsightedness) the drawback and limitations mean that some other form of laser surgery is usually a better option.
 Instead lens replacement is more suited to three specific situations: